Transport Contract

 }

-Incoming user attachments and outgoing hosted files are different surfaces.
+Incoming user attachments and outgoing result files are different surfaces.
 User attachments arrive with the chat request.
-Files produced by tools, rendering, or isolated execution are emitted back to clients as chat.files.
+Files produced by tools, rendering, or isolated execution are emitted to authenticated chat clients as chat.files object references.

-A hosted-file event uses the normal event envelope and carries file rows under data.items:
+A canonical in-turn file event uses the normal event envelope and carries file rows under data.items:

 {